drogonframework/drogon-docs/ENG-18-Testing-Framework.md

 ### CMake integration

-Like most testing frmaeworks, DrogonTest can integrate itself into CMake.
+Like most testing frameworks, DrogonTest can integrate itself into CMake.
 The `ParseAndAddDrogonTests` function adds tests it sees in the source file to CMake's CTest framework.

 ```cmake
 find_package(Drogon REQUIRED) # also loads ParseAndAddDrogonTests